kendrawong/Spinners/README.md

 spinners.setCustomImage(with: <image_name>)
 ```

-# Spinners • Developed By Cyril
+# Spinners • Developed By Cyril Garcia